VisTrails/VisTrails/doc/usersguide/batch.rst

    :align: center
    :width: 2in

-   ``offscreen`` version of "offscreen.vt" in batch mode produces an image named "image.png".
+   Running the ``offscreen`` version of "offscreen.vt" in batch mode produces an image named "image.png".

 .. %TODO should we cover aliases here?